Pittsburgh Man Who Survived COVID-19 Undergoes Transplant After Virus Resurfaces And Attacks Heart

 PITTSBURGH (KDKA) — A Pittsburgh fitness instructor who survived COVID-19 had the virus resurface months later.

-Doctors said the virus attacked his heart, and the only way to save him was to give him a new heart.READ MORE: Toddler Taken To Hospital With Gunshot Wound, Police Investigating
+Doctors said the virus attacked his heart and the only way to save him was to give him a new heart.READ MORE: 3 Years Later: Plans In Place To Honor The Lives Lost In Tree Of Life Shooting

 Derek Stipetich thrived at extreme adventures, skiing and living life to the fullest.
 He slowed down a bit when diagnosed with COVID-19 last November but described his symptoms as mild.